tsickert/generoo/docs/documentation.md

 ## Run Configurations

-After the first run of this project, a `.generoo` file will be created in the root directory.
-This `.generator` file will contain configuration files.
+After the first run of this project, a `.generoo` directory will be created in the root directory.
+This `.generoo` directory will contain configuration files.
 One of these files is the `run-configuration.json` file.
 This file contains the inputs used when the project was run the first time.
 When subsequent generator tasks are run, this run configuration will be used to automatically fill out the fields in prompts.